ckode/clai/README.md

 ```
 #!/usr/bin/env -S uv run  --script
 ```
+It also supports Markdown (Python Rich library) since LLMs are known to provide responses that can have markdown in them.

 ## Environmental Variables
 It requires a few environmental variables.
 You can either set them yourself, or use an environmental config file.